Blog icon

 Projects and supervision

-Projects will address an industry problem while complying with the host university's requirements for a Doctor of Philosophy Degree.
+Projects will address an industry problem while complying with the participating university's requirements for a Doctor of Philosophy Degree.
 Degrees will be assessed through the regular schedule of higher degree by research milestones.
 Alongside the university supervisory team, you will also be mentored by an industry and CSIRO supervisor, who will provide specialist guidance on the project throughout the candidature.

 Research projects are generally instigated by collaboration between an industry partner, university supervisor and CSIRO supervisor.
+View our current scholarship projects.

 However, if you are a student with a project idea in mind, please contact your supervisor to submit an enquiry on your behalf via iPhD@csiro.au.
 Please note, projects must not have yet commenced, and an open recruitment process for the project must still occur.